 We had a great 4th of July with cousins and all that craziness.
-In general, most grilling (and braising, but that’s another post!) can be adapted to be dairy and egg free, but the traditional side dishes are the challenge.
+In general, most grilling recipes can be adapted to be dairy and egg free, but the traditional side dishes are the challenge.
 “German Potato Salad” as we love in the Midwest is not only a salmonella holiday waiting to happen, is also not allergen friendly.

 2 pounds mixed baby potatoes (I used red, yukon gold and blue)

 1/2 red pepper and 1/2 yellow pepper minced

 1/4 cup olive oil

 3/4 cup chopped fresh herbs, mix your favorites (mint, basil, chives, parsley, greek oregano, tarragon)